certifaction/hinsign-cli/README.md

 * Type of action (signature, revocation, dispensation, cancellation)
 * Action data
-	* ePrescription ID
+	* E-prescription ID
 	* Any other action parameters
 * Actor (user identity)
 * Timestamp of action

 The audit log should ensure that the use of the service is transparent.
 The audit log can also be used to identify and correct any misuse.
 The corrections can be done in bulk.
-However, they are limited to the revoking of wrongly issued ePrescriptions.
+However, they are limited to the revoking of wrongly issued e-prescriptions.

-The audit log does not contain any ePrescription data, with the exception of its ID.
+The audit log does not contain any e-prescription data, with the exception of its ID.

 ### 2.5.
 Rules